joegallo/doric/README.md

     | 1 | 2 |
     |---+---|

-    ;; the formatting is emacs org-mode tables, which are awesome
+The formatting is emacs org-mode tables, which are awesome.

     > (print (table [{:a 1 :b 2 :c 3}{:a 4 :b 5 :c 6}]))
     |---+---+---|
     | A | B | C |